-“Pastor,” she said, I think she will always call me pastor, “here’s what I think.
-I’ve lived this many years and someday I’ll have to die whether you come or not.
+I called Leola, “Okay, there is this fright out there of this virus.
+I am not ill.
+I have no symptoms.
+Do you still want me to come?”“Pastor,” she said.
+She will always call me pastor.
+“Here’s what I think.
+I’ve lived this many years and someday I’ll die whether you come or not.
 And it would be fine with me if the virus took me.
 I don’t mind getting to go home.
 Not that I am planning to get it, but I don’t have any fear.”

-The next morning, the morning I was to drive out there, she called.
+The next morning, Leola called.
 “Pastor,” she yelled into the phone.
 “I woke up with a sniffle.
 I don’t think you should come.”

 “Oh, I’m fine.
 I just didn’t want you to get anything from me.”
 She laughed.

-“Oh Leola, I’m fine and I don’t plan to get anything, so if you are okay with it, I’ll still come.”
+“Oh Leola, I’m fine and I won’t get anything.
+So if you are still okay with it, I’ll come.”